- Overview of Graduate Programs in MSE

 - Domestic candidates from families with extremely low incomes may qualify for a waiver of GRE test fees.
 Consult your undergraduate financial aid office to determine whether your institution participates in the GRE Fee Waiver Program and whether you qualify.
 Fee waivers are not available directly from the Educational Testing Service or from the UC Berkeley Graduate Division Admissions office.

-Tests taken before June 1, 2012 will not be accepted even if your score was reported to Berkeley.
+We will only accept TOEFL tests administered by the Education Testing Service (ETS) and sent to us directly by the TOEFL office.
+For Fall 2016 applicants, tests taken before June 1, 2014 will not be accepted even if your score was reported to Berkeley.
 Official scores are required.
 The institution code for Berkeley is 4833.
 You can enter any departmental code.
 As long as you enter the correct institutional code for Berkeley (4833) your scores will be matched with your submitted application.

 International English Language Testing System (IELTS)